 - Using a large cookie scoop, scoop the batter into baking cups arranged in the muffin mold.
 Fill them almost to the top edge, leaving a margin of 5 mm.
 Add a few extra blueberries on top if desired.

-- To make the streusel, using hands or a fork, combine all the ingredients and make a crumbly dough.
+- To make the streusel, using your hands or a fork, combine all the ingredients and make a crumbly dough.
 Top the muffins with the streusel topping and bake for 35 to 40 minutes, placing the pan directly on the oven rack.

 - Cool muffins in the pan for 10 minutes.
 Remove and serve or cool completely before storing.